bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-okta-sso-for-bitrise.md

 ---
 This guide provides step-by-step instructions on setting up Bitrise as a SAML application on [Okta](https://www.okta.com/).

-{% include message_box.html type="important" title="SAML SSO is only available on the Velocity plan" content="Please note that SAML SSO is only available for a Workspace on the [Velocity plan](https://www.bitrise.io/pricing).
+{% include message_box.html type="important" title="SAML SSO is only available on the Velocity and Build Enterprise plans" content="Please note that SAML SSO is only available for a Workspace on the [Velocity and Enterprise Build Platform plans](https://www.bitrise.io/pricing).

-Since the SAML SSO feature is tied to the Velocity plan, if you decide to switch to a different subscription plan, you will lose this feature.
-All Workspace members will receive an email about the downgrade and you’ll have two weeks to switch back to Velocity if you wish to use SAML SSO in your Workspace again.
+Since the SAML SSO feature is tied to the Velocity and Enterprise Build Platform plans, if you decide to switch to a different subscription plan, you will lose this feature.
+All Workspace members will receive an email about the downgrade and you’ll have two weeks to switch back to Velocity/Enterprise Build Platform if you wish to use SAML SSO in your Workspace again.

 "%}